 Stay home was the message, and only go outside for food, health reasons or work, and only then if you were unable to work from home.

-On the 11 March 2020 the World Health Organisation (WHO) officially declared a dangerous virus outbreak called Coronavirus or Covid-19 a pandemic.
+The year started with the news of huge bushfires in Australia, and I’m sure a lot of us were thinking that this could be the defining event of 2020 but then COVID-19 or Coronavirus arrived.
+On the 11 March 2020 the World Health Organisation (WHO) officially declared a dangerous virus outbreak called Coronavirus or COVID-19 a pandemic.
 A couple of weeks later on the 23 March 2020 the UK was placed in ‘lockdown’ by the government to reduce the spread of the virus.
 The previous week people were asked to stay at home but then it became compulsory.
 This was enforceable by the police and you could be fined if you went out or travelled without good reason.
 A letter from the Prime Minister went to every household and we all learned something about ‘epidemiology‘, the ‘R number’ and ‘flattening the curve‘.

 All pubs, restaurants and non-essential shops had to close, this included shops selling clothing, books and electricals, as well as hairdressers, bed and breakfasts, and markets.
 Shops that are exempt from closure included food retailers, pharmacies, hardware stores, corner shops, petrol stations, post offices, banks, newsagents, laundrettes and pet shops although many had to change their business model to continue operating.
 Panic buying led to shortages of essentials like toilet rolls, tinned food and pasta.
 The town centre became a distant location where you only went if you had no choice.

 We will continue to use this page to chronicle life during lockdown and life afterwards as restrictions are slowly lifted.